John Wodehouse, 4th Earl of Kimberley: Personal life

 His next marriage was to model Margaret Simons on 7 July 1961, but they were also divorced, in 1965.
 Wodehouse then wed Gillian Ireland-Smith on 8 August 1970.
-They divorced in 1982, so that he could marry Sarah Jane Hope Consett, daughter of Lieutenant-Colonel A. P. Consett, DSO, MC, Grenadier Guards, on 20 August 1982.
-This marriage lasted for the remainder of his life and gave him much happiness.
+They divorced in 1982, so that he could marry Sarah 'Jane' Hope Consett, daughter of Lieutenant-Colonel A. P. Consett, DSO, MC, Grenadier Guards, on 20 August 1982.
+This marriage lasted for the remainder of his life.

 Politics

 Lord Kimberley was the Vice-President of the World Council on Alcoholism, an Associate of the Royal Aeronautical Society, and sometime Liberal Spokesman on Aerospace, Defence and Voluntary Community Services in the House of Lords.
 However, in 1979 he joined the Conservative Party.
 He was a long-standing member of the House of Lords All-Party Defence Group (Hon.Secretary from 1978) and became U.K. delegate to the North Atlantic Assembly from 1981.
 From that year he was a member of the Air League Council.
 He was a member of the Association of Conservative Peers, of the British Maritime League Council, the Royal United Services Institute, the Institute for Strategic Studies and the British Atlantic Committee.

 For some years he was an active member of the Conservative Monday Club, joining in 1982 and was the next year appointed chairman of the Club's Foreign Affairs Committee as well as joining their Executive Council.
 Under his committee chairmanship a Club Policy Paper was published in August that year on The Future of Hong Kong by barrister David Sparrow.
-In his capacity as Chairman of the Club's Foreign Affairs Committee he also addressed the NATO Plenary Session in June that year supporting the deployment of Cruise missiles, and on 8 October 1983 addressed the Club's South-western Region day-conference at Taunton on the subject of "Defence and C.N.D."
+In his capacity as Chairman of the Club's Foreign Affairs Committee he also addressed the NATO Plenary Session in June that year supporting the deployment of cruise missiles, and on 8 October 1983 addressed the Club's South-western Region day-conference at Taunton on the subject of "Defence and C.N.D."

 He wrote a memoir entitled The Whim of the Wheel, after he suffered a stroke in 1998.
 He also contributed to the debate in the House of Lords on Unidentified Flying Objects:

 "UFOs defy worldly logic...
 The human mind cannot begin to comprehend UFO characteristics: their propulsion, their sudden appearance, their disappearance, their great speeds, their silence, their manoeuvre, their apparent anti-gravity, their changing shapes."